reflex-frp/reflex-gadt-api/Readme.md

 This package is designed to be used in full-stack Haskell applications where the API is defined as a GADT, the wire format is JSON, and the frontend is using reflex-dom(-core). reflex-gadt-api provides the basic FRP and encoding/decoding infrastructure to support this architecture.

+To serialize the GADT API definition, we use [aeson-gadt-th](https://github.com/obsidiansystems/aeson-gadt-th) with a little help from [constraints-extras](https://github.com/obsidiansystems/constraints-extras).

 Example Usage:
 --------------